bayesways/bayes-sem/README.md

 * Compute PPP values with `src/compute_ppp_bin.py` and cross validation values with `src/compute_cv_bin.py`

-* Chart posterior samples with plotting functions in `10.1-FDN-Plotting.ipynb`
+* Posterior Sample charts in `10.1-FDN-Plotting-CFA.ipynb` and `10.1-FDN-Plotting-EFA.ipynb`

 ### On Fabian